-Putting together a rack project is a big undertaking, but once you’ve gone through the basic you’ll find that choosing the right pallet rack system for you isn’t as complex as it may have seemed.
+Putting together a pallet racking project is a big undertaking, but once you’ve gone through the basic you’ll find that choosing the right pallet racking system for you isn’t as complex as it may have seemed.
 Pallet racking is an easy and effective way to store product, as long as you have the right racks for the job.

 For more information on our Pallet Racks or other warehouse supplies, contact one of our Design Specialists for a pallet racking shelving quote at (888) 850-RACK (7225) or email us at firstname.lastname@example.org.